mattsmi/EasterCalcsCLIPS/README.md

 The script will automatically close the CLIPS shell.

 If you do not have CLIPS already installed, install it from here: [CLIPS at SourceForge](https://sourceforge.net/projects/clipsrules/files/CLIPS/6.30/) .

+**NB** This runs on CLIPS Version 6.30.
+It will need to be modified for CLIPS Version 6.40.